rw82622/pairProgrammers/README.md

-This is a program to help my Code Platoon Instructors quickly generate a random list of pair programming partners.
+This is a python program to help my Code Platoon Instructors quickly generate a random list of pair programming partners.

 Input: